 If you’re proficient in history, English, science or math, getting a teaching certificate can take your career to the next level.
 Some colleges and universities have accelerated teacher certification programs for those who already have a bachelor’s degree.
 For example, Old Dominion University offers its Career Switcher teaching program that lasts for seven weeks in the summer and 15 weeks in the fall.
 Tuition ranges from $500 to $4,600.

 Welders work in the construction, infrastructure, transportation and marine industries.
 Becoming a welder doesn’t require university or college training, but you’ll have to attend a welding or vocational school.
 You can complete training in eight to 12 months, and fees range from $150 per class to $2,275 per course.

-If you're a skilled laborer, the ability to operate heavy equipment can increase your job prospects.
-AIS Technical Institute, for example, offers six- to 10-week heavy equipment operator training programs that cost from $6,000 to $10,000.
+If you’re a skilled laborer, the ability to operate heavy equipment can increase your job prospects.
+AIS Training Center, for example, offers six- to 10-week heavy equipment operator training programs that cost from $6,000 to $10,000.
 Training includes classroom instruction and hands-on instruction.

 Whether you’re working in healthcare, administration or business, excellent writing skills are essential for drafting emails and memos.
 Online writing courses help you hone these skills at little to no cost.
 Udemy’s Becoming a Writer course, for example, is offered to help you improve your writing skills in just a few minutes per day and costs only $50.

 Whether you’re an amateur or intermediate singer, lessons can improve your pitch and breathing, help you sing better, and maybe help you land part-time singing gigs or acting roles.
 Schedule private singing lessons at your own pace — costs range from about $25 to $60 per hour for lessons.